 Surgical Antibiotic Prophylaxis Guidelines

-Surgical antibiotic prophylaxis has become an accepted part of surgical practice to prevent infections at the surgical site and optimise post-operative recovery.
-These Surgical Antibiotic Prophylaxis Guidelines have been developed by SAAGAR to assist clinicians with recommendations on appropriate antibiotic dosage and administration, risks and contraindications and post-operative care for a range of surgical procedures.
+Surgical antibiotic prophylaxis is an accepted part of surgical practice to prevent infections at the surgical site and optimise post-operative recovery.
+The statewide Surgical Antibiotic Prophylaxis Clinical Guideline (PDF 785KB) has been developed by SAAGAR to assist clinicians with recommendations on appropriate antibiotic dosage and administration, risks and contraindications and post-operative care for a range of surgical procedures.

 Aminoglycosides: recommendations for use, dosing and monitoring (PDF 152KB) - prescribing guideline for the safe and effective use of aminoglycoside antibiotics.